pborreli/SonataAdminBundle/Resources/doc/reference/installation.rst

     }

 .. note::
-    If a dependency is already enabled somewhere in your AppKernel.php, you don't need to enable it again.
+If a dependency is already enabled somewhere in your AppKernel.php,
+    you don't need to enable it again.

 Configuring SonataAdminBundle dependencies
 ------------------------------------------

-You will need to configure SonataAdminBundle's dependecies.
+You will need to configure SonataAdminBundle's dependencies.
 For each of the above mentioned bundles, check their respective installation/configuration instructions files to see what changes you have to make to your Symfony2 configuration.